afaubion/Sudoku-Solver/README.md

 # Sudoku-Solver
 Solves a sudoku table using backtracking algorithm.

-Implemented code from a tutorial online.
+Implemented code from a tutorial on youtube.